Convection signatures in early-time gravitational waves from core-collapse supernovae: Introduction

-This paper is organized as follows: Section \ref{sec:mat_met} outlines our numerical setup and presents the progenitor model and nuclear \gls{EOS} used to perform the \gls{CCSN} simulations.
-Section \ref{sec:sim_ove_analysis} describes the parameters used for the simulations and summarizes the analysis methods employed in this work.
+This paper is organised as follows.
+Section \ref{sec:mat_met} outlines our numerical set-up and presents the progenitor model and nuclear \gls{EOS} used to perform the \gls{CCSN} simulations.
+Section \ref{sec:sim_ove_analysis} describes the parameters used for the simulations and summarises the analysis methods employed in this work.
 In Section \ref{sec:results}, we describe and present the main findings of our study.
 Section \ref{sec:discussion} discusses how the detectability varies with different rotation rates and magnetic field configurations.
 Finally, in Section \ref{sec:conclusion} we draw our conclusions.